 iPhone users across the globe have been complaining that their device does not charge beyond 80%.
 It’s a common issue wherein the iPhone stops charging at 80 percent for minutes or even hours despite being plugged into a charger.
-In this article, let’s see why your iPhone does not charge above 80% and how to fix it.
-Here for the watch?
-Here’s fixing Apple Watch not charging beyond 80 percent.
+Here’s why your iPhone does not charge above 80% and how to fix it.
+If here for the watch, read fixing Apple Watch not charging beyond 80 percent.

 Why Does iPhone Not Charge Over 80% Even When Plugged in?

 Starting iOS 13, Apple introduced a new battery optimization feature called Optimized Charging.
 Enabled by default, it slows down the iPhone charging to maintain the battery health.
 And often, it holds it at 80% to slow the rate of battery aging.

 Besides Optimized Charging, there can be other reasons why your iPhone is not charging anymore after a certain percentage.
 It could be the high temperature, faulty charger or cable, issues with the device’s battery, or software.

 iPhone Not Charging After 80%?
 Here’s What to Do

 Below are the things to do if your iPhone won’t charge after 80%, even when plugged into a fast charger.

 Your iPhone uses on-device machine learning to understand your daily charging routine and predict if it will be plugged into the charger for a longer time.
 It can then slow down charging and wait for an appropriate time to finish charging past 80 percent.